zeeshanmcp12/golang/notes.md

       - log.Fatal(<server creation code>)
         - log.Fatal(http.ListenAndServe(":8000", r))
 - Build API in golang
+  - gorilla/mux
+    - package in golang to create/build API
   - Follow the steps:
     - Create model for course and author
     - Create helper method to check if id and name is not empty.